atomozero/emiglio/README.md

 }
 ```

-See `recipes/` folder for more examples.
+See [`recipes/`](recipes/) folder for all 13 strategies and comprehensive documentation.

+## 🤝 Contributing

+This is a personal/educational project.
+Feel free to use it as inspiration for your own trading bots!

 ## ⚠️ Disclaimer